 As the next step in selecting health priorities for its community health improvement planning efforts, the CHNA team recommended that Parkview screen the identified health concerns based on feasibility of available public health interventions.
 Feasibility includes the suitability and community acceptability, availability of resources, cost-benefits ratio, and legality of potential interventions.
-Based on a consideration of these factors, Parkview Health selected substance use/mental health, obesity and maternal and child health as its top community health priorities for LaGrange County for 2020-2022.
+Based on a consideration of these factors, Parkview Health selected substance abuse and mental health as its top community health priorities for 2020-2022.